trothr/blog/Richard/2020/20200122-reminders.md

 I wind up going empathetic and hurting for the other people too.

 I'm choosing to look toward God.

+I did walk today.
+Cold, but managed to get out while still had sun.
+Need sunshine.
+Probably should get a vitamin D supplement.
+Jeff and Trent came over for our Wednesday men's group.
+We read Psalm 20:1-5.

 Pray for me.
 I'm still in shock.
 I'm frightened.